 Did You Know?
 Regional Parks are non-profit organizations who operate from revenues earned by selling Park passes, boat passes, camping and golfing.
 We get financial help through grants, donations and our contributing partners.
 We appreciate the support, donations and volunteers from all who use and help out the Parks.
 It is very important that everyone buys their park passes to enter Regional Parks to help sustain our Parks and allowing the Parks to continue to offer years of recreation for all of us!!

-St. Brieux Regional Park runs along the shore of St. Brieux Lake which is approximately 3 miles long and 1/2 mile wide, connecting to the larger adjoining Lake Lenore.
-St. Brieux Lake is spring fed and offers great swimming and excellent fishing for walleye, northern pike, and perch.
-The campground is lush and beautifully treed with poplar, birch, Saskatoon, chokecherry, high bush cranberry, and hazelnut bushes.
-A berry pickers paradise!
+St. Brieux Regional Park runs along the shore of St. Brieux Lake which is approximately 3 miles long and a half mile wide, connecting to the larger adjoining Lake Lenore.
+St. Brieux Lake is spring-fed and offers great swimming and excellent fishing for walleye, northern pike, and perch.
+The campground is lush and beautifully treed with poplar, birch, Saskatoon berry, chokecherry, high bush cranberry, and hazelnut bushes – a berry picker’s paradise!
 Wild raspberry and strawberry bushes are also found along the various nature trails.

-Wildlife abounds in the park, varying from white tailed deer, chipmunks, squirrels, and ruffled grouse, to chickadees, blue jays, pleated woodpeckers (one of the largest species of woodpeckers in North America), bald eagles, loons and pelicans.
-The park also boasts a well treed and beautiful nine hole grass green golf course with a full service clubhouse.
-The park enjoys repeat patrons each year from as far away as British Columbia.
+Wildlife abounds in the park, varying from white-tailed deer, chipmunks, squirrels, and ruffled grouse, to chickadees, blue jays, pleated woodpeckers (one of the largest species of woodpeckers in North America), bald eagles, loons, and pelicans.
+The park also boasts a well-treed and beautiful nine hole grass greens golf course with a full-service clubhouse.
+The park enjoys repeat patrons each year from as far away as Nova Scotia, Newfoundland and Labrador, and British Columbia.
 Why not join these patrons and enjoy one of Saskatchewan’s own little gems!
 We look forward to seeing you this season!